 Hampden House Wedding Photography

-The 13th Century Parish Church of Great Hampden is situated within the grounds of Hampden House, the main house is also licensed for Civil Ceremonies.
+The intimate, atmospheric 13th Century Parish Church of Great Hampden sits within the grounds of Hampden House.

 View my slideshow of wedding photographs from Hampden House: